 All species of plecos have elongated intestines.
 This is important for their digestion.
 These intestines help plecos process their diet of mostly vegetation.

 This is important to keep in mind when providing their diet.
 Their system is specifically structured to handle vegetation.

 Are Plecos Right For Me?

-    Plecos make a great addition for a household aquarist ready to take on an interesting species.
+Plecos make a great addition to a household aquarist ready to take on an interesting species.

 The information provided in this article is meant to provide you with the information you need to be a great pleco owner.

 It’s vital that you understand what your pleco will require to live a healthy life in your home.
 When provided with the necessities, plecos make great fish for your aquarium.
 It is important that you’re prepared to give them what they require in a way of diet and habitat before purchasing your fish.
 With their unique, efficient appearance, it’s easy to see why plecos are such a popular fish!